ManicodeSecurity/Defending-DevOps/labs/K8S-Cluster-Setup/lab.md

 ```
 kubectl get replicaset
 ```
-5. Check out your newly created microservice using the following command to extract the IP address:
+5. Check out your newly created "microservice" using the following command to extract the IP address:
 ```
 minikube service link-unshorten-service --url
 ```